ApaxPhoenix/WebPy/README.md

 # WebPy: Pythonic Web Development

-WebPy : An experimental framework for fast web development in Python.
+An experimental framework for fast web development in Python.
 Develop simple and responsive web apps with ease.

 ## Why Choose WebPy?